Make a Splash With a Fantasy Pool

 Maintenance, using filters, chemicals and vacuums, should be done regularly to keep pool water clean and usable.
 Today there are special installations in pools that will perform most of these maintenance tasks automatically, but it is important to monitor the pool regularly.
-According to Tom Holzknecht, today’s pool maintenance is minimal, but must be done regularly.
+According to Tom Holzknecht, today’s swimming pool cleaning and maintenance is minimal, but must be done regularly.

 Ginnie Vaughan points out while there are many new features on the market to help maintain a pool, it is still important to keep an eye on it, no matter how automatic the system is.
 She also stresses the importance of using good quality chemicals.
 There are differences in the various chemical products available in the market.
 Read the ingredients and compare chemicals purchased at discount stores to be sure that they are comparable to those purchased through a pool supply store.
 To cut down on expenses, pool owners sometimes turn filters off.
 This is a big mistake.
 Filters are designed to perform best when they run constantly.
-By cutting corners to keep maintenance expenses down, more problems may develop, causing additional maintenance down the road.
+By cutting corners to keep maintenance expenses down, more problems may develop, causing additional maintenance like needing a swimming pool repair down the road.

 More Practical Considerations

 While homeowners’ policies cover most accidents and events around the home, be sure to check with your insurance agent about your coverage before starting any construction project.
 It is also important to consider your local building codes.
 Constructing a pool will require a permit, and most communities have specific requirements concerning pools, including proper fencing and other safety features.